jonasjohansson/11.igem.se/pages/art-exhibition.md

 For more information, follow us on Instagram and connect on Facebook.

-{% image "/static/img/reaktorhallen.jpg"  %}
+{% image "/static/img/reaktorhallen.jpg", "Photo by Jann Lipka" %}

-{% image "/static/img/reaktorhallen-bw2.jpg"  %}
+{% image "/static/img/reaktorhallen-bw2.jpg", "Photo by Ayleen Burt" %}

 Learn more about iGEM and the work of previous teams at [SGEM](http://sgem.igem.se/).